unexpectedjs/unexpected/README.md

        2: expected '9' to be a number
 ```

-**map whose keys satify**: will run an assertion function for each key in a map
+**map whose keys satisfy**: will run an assertion function for each key in a map

 ```js